Dans-labs/dariah/docs/Tables.md

 ### Assessment score ###

-In particularm the current score of the assessment is computed by the workflow function [assessmentScore](Dux#assessmentscore).
+In particular the current score of the assessment is presented here.
+The score is computed server-side by the workflow function [assessmentScore](Workflow#assessmentscore).
 Not only the score is presented, but also its derivation.

 ### Submission ###